The idea of business as a force for good may be gaining traction worldwide. But how does that look like in practice?

-And no, I’m not just talking about the impact they have on our productivity or our connection with others — that’s a whole separate discussion.
+And no, I’m not just talking about data privacy concerns, the impact cell phone have on our productivity or our connection with others — that’s a whole separate discussion.

 I’m talking about things that are more unacceptable than just ignoring our dinner guests in favor of reading the latest email…such as inadvertently funding a civil war, for instance.

 As with many other goods we consume, it turns out that it’s predominantly others (and I don’t mean our dinner guests) who have to deal with the negative side effects of phones.

 Business as a force for good civil war: your cell phone’s dirty secret (that has nothing to do with nude pictures)

 Reports about the dirty secrets behind our cell phones have been around for a long time.
 For instance, in 2011, The Atlantic asked: “Is Your Cell Phone Fueling Civil War in Congo?”